 Once a month, I revisit the project list & monthly goals page to update the status of projects and outline priorities for the month.

 With those goals in mind, each Friday afternoon (or Monday morning), I build a weekly schedule, drawing tasks from a master research, teaching, and service to-do list (managed online through workflowy) and my calendar for the week.

 When I start & end of working on each new to-do item, I enter in the time on the Daily Hours Log.
 (You can also log # of pomodoros instead if that works better for you.)
 At the end of each week I compile those hours in the Weekly Hours Log.

 At the end of each year, I analyze the Weekly Hours Log to see how my time was spent.
-This helps to make sure I am spending time in accordance with my priorities.
-I then create a new spreadsheets for the following year.
+This helps to make sure my time is balanced and lets me track things like how many hours a paper takes, what percentage of research time is in the summer, etc. I then create a new spreadsheets for the following year.